Institutional infrastructure

 XRPL

-Bilateral rate swaps between banks and corporates still run on 1995-era workflows.
+Bilateral rate swaps between banks and corporates run on plumbing that hasn't materially changed in decades.

 Every bilateral swap between a bank and a corporate still requires months of ISDA negotiation, margin calls that move once a day via email, and month-end reconciliations done from scratch.